CodeScop/Oge-Mai-Field-Guide/huntnew.md

 - **Unlocked by:**  HuntS4 Quest: Celebrate Joy
 - **Type:** Streak, Collection
-- **Requirements:** Attain 10-day Streak, have all 11 Hunt Map Pieces
+- **Requirements:** Attain 10-day Streak, deliver all 11 Hunt Map Pieces
 - **Rewards:** Wardrobe: Hunt Map Hands https://4thewords.com/media/wardrobe/featured/male/wm&#95;872-hunt-map-hands-6024-61497.png
 - **Recommendations:**  Still waiting to see if/how this is impacted by the December release, because after all the waiting to finish this quest... nothing happens.
 At least, nothing happens right now.
 We'll see if that lasts!
+But it's worth noting that this will be the last you see of the Hunt Map Pieces.
+Farewell, o longtime companions!

 ###Sing Your Commitment (3/4)